School-of-Solana/program-rathodvinod5-1/PROJECT_DESCRIPTION.md

 ### How to Use the dApp

-[TODO: Provide step-by-step instructions for users to interact with your dApp]

 1. **Connect Wallet**
 2. **Create a Campaign:** Enter details like campaign title, description, funding goal, and deadline, and confirm the transaction to deploy your campaign on-chain
 3. **Browse Active Campaigns:** After creating a campaign, view a list of all ongoing campaigns with their progress, goal, and remaining time on the homepage.